CRIS: a timeline

 Initial performance metrics have been published.

-Led by South London and Maudsley NHS Foundation Trust Digital Services, the whole CRIS infrastructure was successfully migrated off its ‘local’ virtual servers and into the secure SLAM tenancy in the Azure cloud, utilising SQL Managed Instance infrastructure.
+Led by South London and Maudsley NHS Foundation Trust (the Trust) Digital Services, the whole CRIS infrastructure was successfully migrated off its ‘local’ virtual servers and into the secure Trust tenancy in the Azure cloud, utilising SQL Managed Instance infrastructure.

 Health Data Research UK (HDR UK) and the Medical Research Council (MRC) launched a Hub to provide data resources for mental health research and innovation.
 The Hub is led by researchers from King’s College London and Swansea University and will improve the discoverability and usability of diverse data sources for research to help improve the lives of people with mental health problems.